-Ben & Jerry’s Declares Support For Defunding Police In A Juneteeth Message Posted On Their Website
+Ben & Jerry’s Declares Support For Defunding Police In A Juneteenth Message Posted On Its Website

 — Ben & Jerry's (@benandjerrys) June 19, 2020

-The article also laid out the racist history of policing in the United States, revealing that the original policing forces were assembled to track down escaped slaves.
+The ice cream maker also laid out the racist history of law enforcement in the United States, revealing that the original policing forces were assembled to track down escaped slaves.
 Ben & Jerry’s argued that these racist origins taint the modern police force to this day, which is why a different form of public safety enforcement needs to be implemented in the country.
-The article went on to cite several studies that have shown bias within the policing system.
+The piece went on to cite several studies that have shown bias within the system.

 Ben & Jerry’s statement ended with an unwavering declaration.